Pvt. Edward Ericus Grogg Jr.

 half-sister.
 He joined the Ohio National Guard

-Tank Company in Port Clinton and worked as a
+Tank Company in Port Clinton in November, 1938, and

-his parents divorced and his mother married Franklin
+In 1940, his parents divorced and his mother married

 resided in Freemont, Ohio.
 His